jina-ai/fastapi-serve/docs/autoscaling/cpu/README.md

 ```

 > **Note**:
-> You might see a "The upstream server is timing out" message during long running requests.
-This can be configured during `timeout` argument in `jcloud.yml` file.
-Since we didn't configure it, requests will time out after 120 seconds by default.
+> You might see a message saying "The upstream server is timing out" during long-running requests.
+This can be configured with the `timeout` field in the `jcloud.yml` file.
+By default, requests will time out after 120 seconds.

 ### 📊 Observe the CPU usage